BonzaiThePenguin/WikiSort/Chapter 2: Merging.md

 <br/><br/>
 <b>Problems</b><br/>
 There are some significant drawbacks to this design, especially if you're concerned about memory usage.
-The recursion actually uses O(n log n) stack space, and the merge operation requires a separate buffer that's the same size as the original array.<br/>
+The recursion actually uses O(log n) stack space, and the merge operation requires a separate buffer that's the same size as the original array.<br/>

 Can we do better? <b>Of course!</b><br/><br/>